b3-exmo/b3-exmo.github.io/docs/Prophets/Brigham Young/Blood Atonement.md

 "Look, people got emotional when using rhetorical devices for dramatic effect.
 It's not like we'd ever formally teach that or anything...
 Anyway, there isn't an author to attribute this statement to.
 Get back to cleaning our toilets on your Saturday morning pls k thnx"

-If you're ready for some excitement, follow the links to the comment section for this statement.
+If you're ready for some excitement, follow the links to the comment section if that Deseret article.
 Among my favorites: "*Can someone direct me to the official statement on a Church website?
 Where did the Deseret News get this information?
 I have not been able to find it.*"

 And once again, lest we overlook it, we've again encountered the "this was common and normal at the time" explanation.